 Regulation Tool: Tune-In Corner

-Here’s the link for the canopy – I hung it by sewing fishing line loops through the front and back and then suspending the loops from the brackets made for suspended ceilings (here’s a link to a similar product – mine were actually gifted to me).
+Back when my patients weren’t vaccinated I hung my IKEA leaf by sewing fishing line loops through the front and back and then suspending the loops from the brackets made for suspended ceilings (here’s a link to a similar product – mine were actually gifted to me).
 I then added these battery-powered and remote controlled lights by using these butterfly-shaped hairclips.

 Here you can see the hooks I used to hang the leaf.